1990 MOST VALUABLE BASEBALL CARDS LIST

 At the same time, cultural fascination with baseball’s storied past was peaking.
 Interest in individual player biographies and statistical analysis was fueling nostalgia.
 The National Baseball Hall of Fame was inducting legendary stars from prior eras in growing numbers.
 Major League Baseball had just enjoyed a very successful 1989 season in terms of attendance and television viewership.
 This all combined to make vintage baseball memorabilia of all kinds highly desirable.

-Read also: 1980 TOPPS BASEBALL CARDS PSA VALUE
+Read also: 2022 CHICAGO CUBS BASEBALL CARDS

 Against this backdrop, here were the ten most valuable baseball cards, by monetary value, as perceived by the hobby in 1990: